Home > City Status

 Which towns in the United Kingdom have city status?

-Ireland.
-The complete list of UK Cities in population order can be found in Table
+There are 69 Cities in the UK.
+There are 51 cities in England, 7 in Scotland, 6 in Wales and 5 in Northern Ireland.
+The complete list of UK Cities in alphabetical order can be found in Table 1 below.

 Can a Town lose its City Status?

-If a city council is lost in local government re-organisation then so is that
+If a city council is lost in local government re-organisation then so is that town's city status (unless the monarch decides to restore it on application by the former city).

-Gillingham, and Hereford lost it in 2000 when it became Hereford Parish within the County
+Rochester lost city status in 1998 when it became part of Medway Borough with Gillingham, and Hereford lost it in 2000 when it became Hereford Parish within the County of Herefordshire.

-re-applied and is the only town in civic history to have lost and not recovered it's
+Hereford re-applied in 2000 and was successful.
+Rochester has never re-applied and is the only town in civic history to have lost and not recovered it's city status.

 Does every British City automatically have a Lord Mayor?